bxlab/cmdb-quantbio/assignments/bootcamp/extend_bed_parser/assignment/index.md

 ## Instructions

-1. Prepare day2-lunch/README.md
+1. Prepare day2-lunch

     a.
 Create a `/Users/cmdb/qbb2022-answers/day2-lunch` directory

     b.
+Make a working copy of the test data `/Users/cmdb/cmdb-quantbio/assignments/bootcamp/extend_bed_parser/extra_data/hg38_gencodev41_chr21.bed` in your `day2-lunch` directory.

+    c.
 Use TextMate.app to create a README.md file in the new `day2-lunch` directory

-    c.
-Add the following line plus your answer to excercise 2 to `README.md`:
+    d.
+Add the following line to your `README.md`:

     ```
     # QBB2022 - Day 2 - Lunch Excercises Submission
     ```

-2. Make a working copy of the test data `/Users/cmdb/cmdb-quantbio/assignments/bootcamp/extend_bed_parser/extra_data/hg38_gencodev41_chr21.bed` into your `day2-lunch` directory.
+       Also add your answer from excercises 1 and 2 to your `README.md`.

-3. Submit `README.md`, your bed parser script, and your analysis script by pushing them to your `QBB2022-answers` repo on [github.com](http://www.github.com).
-Submit each part as you finish it rather than waiting until the end. **DO NOT** git add the bed file.
+2. Submit the following to your `QBB2022-answers` repo on [github.com](http://www.github.com).
+Submit the `README.md` everytime you make an addition and each script as you finish it rather than waiting until the end.

+    - Extended bed parser script from exercise 1

+    - `README.md` with answers to excercises

+    - Analysis script from excercise 2

+**DO NOT** git add the bed file.

     ```
     git add FILENAME